 - Conformity assessment and CE marking

-Limited Risk AI Systems in EU AI Act
+Limited Risk AI Systems

 - Generative AI models (chatbots, content generators)

-- Biometric categorization systems
+- Biometric categorisation systems

 - Emotion recognition systems (outside prohibited contexts)